 The Office of Information Technology (OIT) had its earliest beginnings in 1982 when a User Services Consulting Office was established in Haley Center.
 At that time, mainframe computers were widely used, five batch stations with operators existed, and Production Control provided data entry and test scoring services.
 In 1983, the unit was named the Division of University Computing (DUC).
 Over the years, there have been many software and hardware changes in an effort to keep up with constantly changing technology.
 As technology changed, the unit's name also changed and DUC became the Office of Information Technology.

 OIT provides a variety of services for faculty, staff, and students of the university.
-These services include user support through the OIT HelpDesk, software licensing and a leasing program for departments, Student PC Shop, various system accounts, training and consulting, server space, and much more.
+These services include user support through the OIT HelpDesk, software licensing and a leasing program for departments, Student PC Shop, Campus Web Solutions, various system accounts, training and consulting, server space, and much more.
 OIT also provides public computing labs in various campus locations.
 The Office of Information Technology strives to meet the technology needs of the Auburn University community in a courteous, timely, and efficient manner.

 Auburn University will be nationally and globally recognized as a premier public institution for the way in which it embraces information technology both to enhance the education, research, and outreach services it provides and to promote the economic vitality of the State of Alabama and its citizens whom it serves.
 Auburn University will distinguish itself by: (a) boldly embracing state-of-the-art technology, and (b) equipping its faculty, staff and students with tools, training and support to become highly proficient technology users in pursuit of their respective endeavors.